 The rat problem has been growing in the Puget Sound area and it doesn’t seem to be slowing down any time soon.
-Rats have been around Seattle for as long as we have; in fact, we brought them here.
+Rats have been around in the Seattle area for as long as we have; in fact, we brought them here.

 They have been following the trade routes and going where we go.
 Rats depend on humans for sustainability and feast on the waste we create, so as we grow and develop the area, the rat population thrives right alongside.

 We have two primary species inhabiting our area, the most common is the Norway rat which lives predominately underground in burrows or in our crawl spaces, basements, and other cavernous spaces around the city.

 The Norway rat has been the most prominent rat in the area since they first invaded over a century ago; but a new species has emerged over the years and has become an ever-present nuisance – the roof rat.

 The roof rat lives primarily in high places like tree-tops or overgrown shrubbery and in rafters and attics.
 They will descend at night to feed on whatever they can find in buildings and never hit the ground level if they don’t have too.